-- Greater offsets may be required in accordance with the findings and (3) recommendations of a traffic impact study. - 2.
-Driveway Spacing Standards. - The minimum spacing between driveways and street intersections and between separate driveways without traffic lights shall be determined based upon the posted speed limit of U.S. Route 1 at the point where the driveway is located. - (2) The following driveway spacing guidelines shall be measured from the centerlines of the driveways or street right-of-way:
+- (3) Greater offsets may be required in accordance with the findings and recommendations of a traffic impact study. - 2.
+Driveway Spacing Standards. - (1) The minimum spacing between driveways and street intersections and between separate driveways without traffic lights shall be determined based upon the posted speed limit of U.S. Route 1 at the point where the driveway is located. - (2) The following driveway spacing guidelines shall be measured from the centerlines of the driveways or street right-of-way:

-centermies of the driveways of street light of way.
 MINIMUM DRIVEWAY POSTED SPEED LIMIT SPACING NEEDED TO 35 MPH 45 MPH PREVENT RIGHT TURN OVERLAP CONFLICT 100 feet 300 feet MAINTAIN THROUGH TRAFFIC WITHIN 15 PERCENT OF POSTED SPEED LIMIT 375 feet 700 feet PROVIDE MAXIMUM EGRESS CAPACITY AT CURB CUTS 320 feet 860 feet

-The location of a new driveway should generally be designed to maximize (3) driveway spacing and separation distance.
+(3) The location of a new driveway should generally be designed to maximize driveway spacing and separation distance.
 The Commission may approve shorter distances if it finds that such distances will adequately protect public safety and are reasonable in light of the specific development proposal for the property.